 - You will be examined a day or two after surgery and then during the following month.
 Additional visits occur as necessary.

-- Vision has usually recovered by day 5, often sooner.
+- For routine cataract surgery, vision has usually recovered by day 5, often sooner.
 Rarely the vision may remain blurry for up to 6 weeks.
-If it takes longer than that, there may be complications.
+If complications occur during surgery, vision recovery may take longer than that.

 - When your doctor decides the condition has stabilized, you will receive a final prescription for glasses or contacts.